EmmanuelDemey/trainings-v2/accessibility/slides.md

   * Understandable
   * Robust

-* These is the 4 statements defined in the WCAG standard
+* These are the 4 statements defined in the WCAG standard
 * In order to do so, you have to choose the element that best represents the nature of the content

 ---